ilifu/ilifu_user_docs/docs/tech_docs/container_registry.md

 ```

 ### Create a collection
-To create a collection login via the [webUI](https://sregistry.idia.ac.za).
-Go to [View Collection](https://sregistry.idia.ac.za/collections) or select containers from the top menu.
+To create a collection: login via the [webUI](https://sregistry.idia.ac.za), then go to [View Collection](https://sregistry.idia.ac.za/collections) or select containers from the top menu.
 You Should see the “New Collection” button.
 Use this to create a collection.
 A collection name should all be in small letters and must not have the “/” or ”.” characters.

 ### Push the container to your collection:
 **NB**.
 You can only push containers to the collections you created, or one to which your team has been assigned.

 Make sure the end point is added successfully.
-You can check the remote status via; `singularity remote use idia-registry`, then `singularity remote status` and output would look like.
+You can check the remote status via: `singularity remote use idia-registry`, then `singularity remote status` and output would look like:
 ```
 INFO:    Checking status of default remote.
 SERVICE    STATUS  VERSION  URI